 Suggested age: 8-11

 Mister (10) has been enjoying these books recently.
-There are four in the series so far, with the fourth out recently, so keep your eyes peeled for more!
+There are now five in the series, so keep your eyes peeled for more!

 He writes about the first book, “This book is one of the best books I have read.
 It is about two girls, one girl daydreams about going to heaven while the other just thinks she is crazy until she discovers the wonderful world of heaven.
 My favourite part of this book is right at the end when one of the girls learns to fly in heaven.
 It really shows that anything is possible with God.
 This book is great for all who love having adventures.”